reissbaker/clevergpt/README.md

 probability of success.

-Rather than using the `#A A# #B B#` notation Taelin originally used, we just use `A B C D` as tokens, to avoid possible tokenization issues.
+Rather than using the `#A A# #B B#` notation Taelin originally used, we just use `A B C D` as tokens, to avoid possible model tokenization issues.

 ## Running the code